vishalamin/Data-science-temp/README.md

-new readme file is added and I changes this line of code as well
+# Example repository
+This repository is used just to learn the git commands and working of github